nk980113/webeg/docs/tutorial/basics.md

 );
 ```
 Meaningful props are included in TypeScript declaration files.
+Props are internally created by assigning correlated JavaScript properties.

 You can also insert normal JavaScript values as props with curly braces `{}`:
 ```tsx